netidx/netidx-book/src/administration/authorization.md

 ### Groups

-You'll might have noticed I'm using AD style group names above, that's because my example setup uses Samba in ADS mode so I can test windows and unix clients on the same domain.
-The most important thing about the fact that I'm using Samba ADS and thus have the group names I have is that it doesn't matter.
-Groups are just strings to netidx, for a given user, whatever the `id` command would spit out for that user is what it's going to use for the set of groups the user is in (so that better match what's in your permissions file).
-You need to set up the resolver server machines such that they can properly resolve the set of groups every user who might use netidx is in.
+The examples use AD-style group names, but groups are simply strings to netidx.
+On Unix the default mapper obtains them from `/bin/id`; on Windows it uses native account and local-group APIs.
+A custom command or the Unix id-map daemon may supply them instead.
+The names returned by the resolver host's mapper must match the names in the permissions file.

 Luckily you only need to get this right on the machines that run resolver servers, because that's the only place group resolution happens in netidx.
-You're other client and server machines can be as screwed up and inconsistent as you want, as long as the resolver server machine agrees that I'm a member of "RYU-OH\domain admins" then whatever permissions assigned to that group in the permission file will apply to me.
+Other client and publisher machines do not need matching group databases; as long as the resolver server agrees that I'm a member of `RYU-OH\domain admins`, then whatever permissions assigned to that group in the permission file will apply to me.